 We also cultivate kindness towards ourselves, so that we experience less internal conflict, and learn to appreciate ourselves more.
 This is a particularly important aspect of the practice.
 It’s traditionally held that we all cherish ourselves, and that what we need to do is to expand our love from ourselves to others.
 For example in the Buddhist text, the Udana, we read:

 if one loves oneself.

 And yet many of us in the west have been brought up to hate ourselves.
 We don’t thoroughly hate ourselves, of course.
 In fact we tend to treat ourselves very well!
-But we do tend to keep up an undercurrent of negative self-talk.
-And to the extent to which we hate ourselves, we’re unable to relate healthily to others.
+In fact the Buddha talked about this when he said:

 Lovingkindness practice helps us to feel more positive, accepting, kind, and patient toward ourselves, in order that we can be more compassionate and loving toward others.

 In the Metta Bhavana practice we’re cultivating lovingkindness, or simply kindness.